 Signs showing the speed limit are displayed beside the road.
 These signs usually have a red border, which means that the sign is compulsory.

-You may drive slower than the speed limit shown, but you must be considerate towards any vehicles behind you.
+You may ride slower than the speed limit shown, but you must be considerate towards any vehicles behind you.

-You must drive slower than the limit if:
+You must ride slower than the limit if:

 Some examples of speed signs are shown below.

 The maximum speed you can travel is 50km/h